-Complex sales are common in B2B, technology, manufacturing and medtech environments.
-A complex B2B sale typical occurs when one or more of these factors are in play.
+Complex sales are common in B2B companies, technology, manufacturing and healthcare environments.
+A complex B2B sale typically occurs when one or more of these factors are in play.

 As a result, the company creates a buying committee or employs multiple individuals to research, vet and choose the final solution.

-For marketing and sales, this creates complexity at every stage of the sales process.
-It can mean more conversations, additional materials and a greater emphasis on building relationships across the organization.
+For marketing and sales organizations, this creates complexity at key stages of the sales process, necessitating more discussions, materials, and a strong emphasis on fostering relationships across the organization.

-How to win over different buyers and influencers
+How to win over different buyer personas and in B2B sales

-As the first article in our series showed, there are five types of buyer roles you may encounter in a complex B2B sale.
-Once you understand who you’re working with, try these techniques to build rapport and meet each individual’s specific needs.
+The first article in our series highlights five types of B2B buyer roles you may encounter in a complex B2B purchase.
+Once you understand the different potential buyers you’re working with, try these techniques to build rapport and cater to each individual’s specific needs.

 The gatekeeper may not influence the final decision, but they will be instrumental in helping you connect to those who are critical to the buying process.